 Watch this short video to find out more about key area 2.7.1 Partnerships Within Local Community.
-This is part of our series of webinar shorts, 5 minute training videos focusing on each key area of the Reading Schools framework.
+This is part of our series of webinar shorts, 5 to 10 minute training videos focusing on each key area of the Reading Schools framework.

 We expect Reading Schools to build sustainable partnerships in the local community sharing the expertise they have built over the course of their journey.